Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us today, folks.

-I mentioned that the top Al-Qaeda leader in Iraq has been captured by the good guys.
+I mentioned that the top al-Qaeda leader in Iraq has been captured by the good guys.

-Khaled Abdul Fattah, Dawood Mahmoud Al-Mashhadani.
+Here's his name: Khaled Abdul Fatah Dawood Mahmoud Al-Mashhadani.